library(auk)

 effort_hours, effort_distance_km, effort_speed_kmph,

-If you’d like to ensure you’re using exactly the same data as was used to generate this book, download the data package mentioned in the setup instructions and place the contents in the data/
+If you’d like to ensure you’re using exactly the same data as was used to generate this guide, download the data package mentioned in the setup instructions.
+Unzip this data package and place the contents in your RStudio project folder.

 Before proceeding to training species distribution models with these data, it’s worth exploring the dataset to see what we’re working with.
 Let’s start by making a simple map of the observations.
 This map uses GIS data available for download in the data package.
-Place the contents of the zip file in the data/
+Unzip this data package and place the contents in your RStudio project folder.

 st_geometry()